Dundee and Arbroath Railway: The Scottish North Eastern Railway

 The several independent railways in the area north of Falkirk had experienced changing allegiances, and at one time amalgamations had been frowned on by legislators.
-However, by Act of 29 July 1856 the Scottish North Eastern Railway was formed, by merging the Aberdeen Railway and The Scottish Midland Junction Railway.
-This new company controlled the line from Perth and Arbroath to Aberdeen, and the Dundee and Arbroath line saw its future more positively in that group: it agreed to be vested in the SNER from 31 January 1862; this was ratified by Act of 28 July 1863, bringing about the end of the independent existence of the Dundee and Arbroath Railway.
+However, by an act of Parliament, the Scottish North Eastern Railway Act 1856 (19 & 20 Vict. c. cxxxiv), of 29 July 1856 the Scottish North Eastern Railway was formed, by merging the Aberdeen Railway and the Scottish Midland Junction Railway.
+This new company controlled the line from Perth and Arbroath to Aberdeen, and the Dundee and Arbroath line saw its future more positively in that group: it agreed to be vested in the SNER from 31 January 1862; this was ratified by an act of Parliament, the Scottish North Eastern Railway Act 1863 (26 & 27 Vict. c. ccxxxi), of 28 July 1863, bringing about the end of the independent existence of the Dundee and Arbroath Railway.

 At this time the Dundee and Perth Railway had become part of the Scottish Central Railway (SCR); relations between the SNER and the SCR were not always harmonious, and the two lines were only connected at Dundee by the limited street running section.
 However, the SNER and the SCR were not to last long: they sold their lines to the Caledonian Railway, the SNER doing so in 1866, and the D&AR line went with it.
 Now the Caledonian Railway controlled the network north and east of Perth.

 Dundee and Forfar direct line

-The SNER had obtained an Act of Parliament for a direct line from Dundee to Forfar in 1864, but the work was not put in hand.
+The SNER had obtained an act of Parliament, the Scottish North Eastern Railway (Dundee and Forfar) Act 1864 (27 & 28 Vict. c. clxxii), for a direct line from Dundee to Forfar in 1864, but the work was not put in hand.
 After the Caledonian Railway took over the Scottish North Eastern Railway, it prepared plans for a different alignment, joining the Arbroath line at Broughty Ferry.
 The Dundee and Forfar Direct Line opened in 1871.
 It diverged from the D&A line at Broughty Ferry, leaving towards the south and climbing before turning north and crossing the main line, running through hilly and sparsely populated terrain to Forfar.